This post may contain affiliate links, please see my disclosure policy to learn more.

 After 5 minutes at a low/gentle boil, remove from the stove and gently stir in the vanilla without scraping the sides.

-The sauce will thicken as it cools, use warm as ice cream or dessert topping.
+The sauce will thicken as it cools, use it warm as ice cream or dessert topping.
 Once the sauce cools a little you can serve it warm or transfer it to a heat-safe container with a lid.

 A cold spoonful of butterscotch sauce in a hot cup of coffee the next day is divine.